 \begin{itemize} \item The set of vertices $\Gamma_0'$ of $\Gamma_A^\times$ is in bijection with the union of

-\begin{itemize} \item[i)] all $sp$-maximal paths, \item[ii)] trivial paths $e_x$ such that $x$ is either the source or the target of only one arrow or $x$ is the target of exactly one arrow $\alpha$ and the source of exactly one arrow $\beta$, and $\alpha \beta\neq 0$ in $A$. \end{itemize}
+\begin{itemize} \item[i)] all sp-maximal paths in $A$, \item[ii)] trivial paths $e_x$ such that $x$ is either the source or the target of only one arrow or $x$ is the target of exactly one arrow $\alpha$ and the source of exactly one arrow $\beta$, and $\alpha \beta\neq 0$ in $Q$. \end{itemize}

-\item The set of distinguished vertices $\Gamma^\times_0$ is in bijection with trivial paths $e_x$ such that $x$ is a special vertex of $Q$. \item The set of edges of $\Gamma^\times_A$ is in bijection with the vertices of $Q_0$ (note that this includes the special vertices). \end{itemize}
+\item The set of special vertices $\Gamma^\times_0$ is in bijection with trivial paths $e_x$ such that $x$ is a special vertex of $Q$. \item The set of edges of $\Gamma^\times_A$ is in bijection with the vertices of $Q_0$ (note that this includes the special vertices). \end{itemize}

-The multiplicity function $\mf$ is the constant function equal to 1, and the cyclic ordering of the edges attached to each vertex $v_0\in \Gamma_0$ is given either by the order of the $sp$-maximal associated to $v_0$ or $\of (v)=(e_x)$ otherwise.
+The multiplicity function $\mf$ is the constant function equal to 1, and the cyclic ordering of the edges attached to each vertex $v_0\in \Gamma_0$ is given either by the order of the sp-maximal path associated to $v_0$ or $\of (v)=(e_x)$ otherwise.

-\begin{lem} Let $A$ be a skew-gentle algebra with $Sp$ the set of special vertices and $A'$ be its auxiliary gentle algebra.
-Then the $sp$-maximal paths of the skew-gentle algebra $A$ are in bijection with the maximal paths of the auxiliary gentle algebra $A'$. \end{lem}
+\begin{lem} Let $A=\SG$ be a skew-gentle algebra and $A'$ be its auxiliary gentle algebra.
+Then the sp-maximal paths of the skew-gentle algebra $A$ are in bijection with the maximal paths of the auxiliary gentle algebra $A'$. \end{lem}

 \begin{proof} Let $\rho=\alpha_1\dots \alpha_k$ be a $sp$-maximal path in $A$ and $\rho'=\beta_1\dots \beta_k$ be the path in $A'$ where $\beta_i=\alpha_i$ if $\alpha_i$ is not a special loop and $\beta_i=e_{t(\alpha_{i-1})}$ otherwise.
 We claim that $\rho'$ is a maximal path in $A'$.